euc-dev/ws1-sdk-intelligence/docs/Apple/ws1intelligence.md

 ## Logging Breadcrumbs

 A ***breadcrumb*** is a developer-defined text string (up to 140 characters) that allows developers to capture app run-time information.
 Example breadcrumbs may include variable values, progress through the code, user actions, or low memory warnings.
-For an introduction, see [Breadcrums Overview](../../dev-centre/ws1-intel/core-capabilities.md#Breadcrumbs-overview).
+For an introduction, see [Breadcrumbs Overview](../../dev-centre/ws1-intel/core-capabilities.md#Breadcrumbs-overview).

 ### leaveBreadcrumb: